 Kuala Lumpur is a vibrantly, modern city that has an iconic skyline filled with minarets, Mogul-style domes, and skyscrapers galore.

-Take some time to walk through the city and you’ll be delighted by a plethora of food-stall-lined streets that are shaded over by leafy canopies of banyan trees.
+Take some time to walk through the city, especially if you’re planning 2 days in Kuala Lumpur, and you’ll be delighted by a plethora of food-stall-lined streets that are shaded over by leafy canopies of banyan trees.

 If you ever find yourself impulsively booking a ticket to KL during some epic airfare-related flash sale, then this is the post for you (Because yes, I am indeed totally financially irresponsible like that).